wwarthen/RomWBW/Source/Doc/Architecture.md

 CIO function number to lookup in D and the CIO unit number in E.
 On return, HL will contain the address of the requested function in the HBIOS driver (in the HBIOS bank).
 DE will contain the associated unit data address (also in the HBIOS bank).
+See Appendix A for details.

 This function can be used to speed up HBIOS calls by looking up the function and data address for a specific driver function.
 After this,